get543/linux-beginner-guide/README.md

 # [`arch-vm.sh`]

-My command to run arch vm using qemu
+My command to run arch vm using qemu.
-You can read more on about qemu on [`Ultimate Guide For Beginner Linux User.md`]
+You can read more on about qemu on [`Ultimate Guide For Beginner Linux User.md`].

-# [`droidcam.sh`]

-To troubleshoot droidcam including reinstalling, changing resolution

 # [`freeramcache.sh`]

-Free swap memory
+Free swap memory.

 # [`changing-output-device/`]

-Scripts to change output device or switch between headphones and speakers easily
+Scripts to change output device or switch between headphones and speakers easily.

 ## [`change.sh`]